Those Who Also Served (Surnames S to V):

 By 1901 (Census RG 13/3048) the family had moved to Pinfold Lane, Ruskington, but before the next Census (1911), in December 1908, father, Charles, died and is buried in Grave A 63, Ruskington Cemetery Old Plot.].

 His widow and some of his family were still at Pinfold Lane.
 (RG 14/19618) but John had moved to board with the Vickers family at 14 Cheviot Street, Lincoln, and was working as a ‘Fitter‘.
 (Census RG 14/19755)

-John attested as a ‘Sapper‘ in the Royal Engineers in London on 12 November 1914.
+John attested as a ‘Sapper‘ in the Royal Engineers at Marylebone Station, London, on 12 November 1914.
 Almost immediately, a week later, he was promoted to Lance Corporal.
 John trained at Longmoor, Hampshire in the 111th Railway Company (known as “the three ones“).